 School travel plans

-Your STP should be unique to your school and developed with the entire school community to identify both issues and opportunities.
-This could be tackling traffic congestion outside school, raising road safety awareness or highlighting a need for better infrastructure.
+It should be unique to your school.
+Develop it with the entire school community to identify both issues and opportunities.

 1. Create a working group

-Develop a working group with people from the school community:
+Set up a working group with people from the school community, including:

 - local residents

-Then pick a staff member to take responsibility for both the development and maintenance of the plan.
+Nominate a staff member to lead the development and maintenance of the plan.

 2. Get support